jthorniley/pyusb2ax/doc/source/usb2ax.rst

   >>> usb2ax.write( [1,2], "goal_position", [600,400] )

-  :param servo_ids: The bus IDs of the servos we want to modify
+  :param servo_ids: The bus IDs of the servos to modify.
-  :type servo_ids: integer
+  :type servo_ids: iterable
   :param parameter: The control table point to write.
   :type parameter: string
   :param values: The values to write.
-  :type values: integer
+  :type values: iterable

-.. py:function:: read( servo_id, parameter )
+.. py:function:: sync_read( servo_id, parameter, value )

-  Read a single control table address.
+  Read from the control tables of several servos.

-  For example, to read the baud rate of servo 1:
+  Supply a list of servo ids, which parameter you want to get.

-  >>> usb2ax.read( 1, "baud_rate" ) # Result should be 1 (corresponds to 1 MHz)
+  >>> usb2ax.read( [1,2], "id" )
-  1
+  [1,2]

-  :param servo_id: The bus ID of the servo we want to modify
+  :param servo_ids: The bus IDs of the servos to read from.
-  :type servo_id: integer
+  :type servo_ids: iterable
-  :param parameter: The control table point to write.
+  :param parameter: The control table point to read.
   :type parameter: string
-  :param value: The value to write as an integer
+  :returns: A list of values from the servos specified.
-  :type value: integer
+  :rtype: list

 .. py:function:: reset_usb2ax( [device_id=0] )